alecthomas/entityx/README.md

 ### Entities

-Entities are simply 64-bit numeric identifiers with which components are associated.
-Entity IDs are allocated by the `EntityManager`.
-Components are then associated with the entity, and can be queried or retrieved directly.
+An `Entity` is a convenience class wrapping an opaque `uint64_t` value allocated by the `EntityManager`.
+Each entity has a set of components associated with it that can be added, queried or retrieved directly.

 Creating an entity is as simple as: